Trump says second Kim meeting in cards as Moon calls U.S. president 'only person' who can rid North Korea of nukes | The Japan Times

 During those talks, the North reportedly agreed to “permanently” decommission a key missile facility under the watch of “experts from relevant countries” and said it is willing to close its main Nyongbyon nuclear complex if the United States takes “reciprocal measures.”

-In an apparent attempt to underscore Kim’s seriousness about relinquishing his country’s nuclear weapons, Moon on Monday spotlighted the inter-Korean summit last week as evidence of his support for this process.
+In an apparent attempt to underscore Kim’s seriousness about relinquishing his country’s nuclear weapons, Moon on Monday spotlighted the inter-Korean summit last week as evidence of the North Korean leader’s support for this process.

 “In particular, it’s hugely significant that Chairman Kim personally expressed his commitment to denuclearization in front of the world media, and that I highlighted once again the denuclearization agreement reached with Chairman Kim in front of 150,000 citizens of Pyongyang,” Moon said, referring a speech last Wednesday in the North Korean capital after watching a mass games performance with Kim.